-- Public events cancelled or postponed - Schools closed - Restricted operating hours for public establishments (café, restaurant, etc.) - Alternative working arrangements (work remotely, etc.) - Restricted movement - Lockdown/quarantine enforced by police or military

-20% 30% 40% 50% 60% 70% 80% 90% 100% Number and percentage of areas of interest sites assessed in 121 C/T/As of the assessed sites are located in the IOM region of East and Horn of Africa of the assessed sites have reported cases of stranded foreign nationals
+- Public events cancelled or postponed - Schools closed - Restricted operating hours for public establishments (café, restaurant, etc.) - Alternative working arrangements (work remotely, etc.) - Restricted movement - Lockdown/quarantine enforced by police or military sites assessed in 115 C/T/As of the assessed sites are located in the IOM region of East and Horn of Africa of the assessed sites have reported cases of stranded foreign nationals